 - to provide each selected graduate student with an opportunity for acquiring new kinds of knowledge, experience, and professional relationships in a non-academic setting

 - to provide the partner organization with a highly skilled graduate-level humanities student to work on a partner-specified project in spring/summer 2022 for 12 weeks (at no more than 20 hours/week)

 - to cultivate strong collaborative networks for supporting arts, culture, and/or social justice in our communities.

-To be eligible as a Public Humanities Fellow at the Calgary Institute for the Humanities, University of Calgary, you must be enrolled as a Ph.D. student in the Faculty of Graduate Studies in a humanities discipline during the year immediately preceding the appointment.
-Graduate students in Ph.D. programs can participate in internships related to the transferable skills they develop in their academic programs.
+To be eligible as a Public Humanities Fellow at the Calgary Institute for the Humanities, University of Calgary, you must be a post-candidacy PhD student in the Faculty of Graduate Studies in a humanities discipline and enrolled as a full-time student at the time of the fellowship.
+Graduate students in PhD programs can participate in internships related to the transferable skills they develop in their academic programs.
 Fellowship opportunities do not need to directly connect to a graduate student’s area of research.

 Applications must contain:

 The resume should summarize academic projects and achievements, work experience, skills, and university and community involvement.
 You may find it useful to look at the following handbook if you are wondering how to frame your skills for work in a non‐academic setting.